The five overall goals and objectives of the program are as follows:

 - To utilize opportunities and resources that would ensure that the resident is an integral part of the rehabilitation team and community

-INPATIENT ROTATIONS: Provide the core education for the resident and are performed at the MedStar National Rehabilitation Hospital.
+Inpatient Rotations: These rotations are performed at the MedStar National Rehabilitation Hospital (MNRH).
 Extensive training is provided in the areas of rehabilitation for patients with spinal cord injury, brain injury, stroke, arthritis, amputation and other musculoskeletal and neurologic disorders.
-Additional inpatient geriatric rotations are performed at the Washington, DC- VA Medical Center and inpatient consultation experience at the MedStar Washington Hospital Center.
+Inpatient pediatric rehabilitation also takes place at MNRH.
+Inpatient consultation experience takes place at the MedStar Washington Hospital Center.

-OUTPATIENT ROTATIONS: Outpatient rotations offer exposure to these same diverse populations as well as to those individuals who require the services of the specialty clinics offered through MedStar National Rehabilitation Network and its affiliated hospitals.
-Pediatric rehabilitation education is provided by Children's National Medical Center.
-Also included in rotations through Occupational Medicine, Pain Management, Neuromusculoskeletal Radiology, Rheumatology, Orthopedics/Sports Medicine, Orthotics/Prosthetics and Cancer Rehabilitation.
+Outpatient Rotations: Outpatient rotations offer exposure to these same diverse populations as well as to those individuals who require the services of the specialty clinics offered through MedStar National Rehabilitation Network and its affiliated hospitals.
+Pediatric rehabilitation education is provided by Children’s National Medical Center.
+Rotations include exposure to spine/pain medicine, Neuromusculoskeletal Radiology, Rheumatology, Orthopedics/Sports Medicine, Orthotics/Prosthetics and Cancer Rehabilitation.

-CONTINUITY CLINIC: The resident will be assigned to a continuity clinic team which begins in the PGY2 year and continues throughout their training.
-All residents participate in the weekly clinic regardless of clinic rotations and are supervised and mentored by faculty physiatrist.
+Continuity Clinic: The resident will be assigned to a continuity clinic team which begins in the PGY2 year and continues throughout their training.
+All residents participate in the weekly clinic regardless of clinic rotations and are supervised and mentored by faculty physiatrists.
 Each team consists of one resident from each training year level.

-RESEARCH: All residents are required to participate in a research project during their tenure in the Residency Training Program.
-Faculty mentors precept for the resident research projects as well as provide formal education in research methodology and design.
+Quality Improvement: All residents participate in quality improvement initiatives during their tenure in the Residency Training Program.
+Residents receive formal education in process improvement methodology and design.